-Why Is My Dog Scared Of Thunder?
+Why Are Dogs Scared Of Thunder?

-And how to help him 🌩
+And how to help your pet through the thunderstorm 🌩

 If you have a dog, you’ve definitely seen it before — as soon as a storm starts to roll in, your dog hides.
 At every clap of thunder, he’s cowering in the corner.

 Seeing your dog so scared is an awful feeling, and it’s even worse when you don’t know how to help him.

 Lots of dogs get super stressed out and are afraid of loud noises, but why are dogs scared of thunder?
 And how can you help your pet?